pnicorelli/pbkdathome/readme.md

 # PBKD@HOME

-A KISS, self-hosted tool for Password-Based Key Derivation built with Flask and vanilla JavaScript.
+A KISS, self-hosted tool for Password-Based Key Derivation and Crypto utilities built with Flask and vanilla JavaScript.

 No dependencies, no tracking, no external services, easy to audit.